msfs11/ConsentManager/README.md

 - Avoidance of regulatory fines: Consent management helps companies avoid regulatory fines by ensuring that they collect and process data only with the appropriate consent.
 Increased brand value and customer loyalty: With consent management at the core of the marketing strategy, companies can increase brand value and boost customer loyalty.
 - Trust and transparency: Consent management helps companies build trust and transparency with their customers by being transparent about how their data will be used and who will have access to it.
-- Compliance with privacy regulations: Consent management helps companies comply with privacy regulations such as GDPR, CCPA, and others, which require companies to obtain explicit consent from users before collecting and processing their personal data.

 # Glossary
 Consent: The agreement or permission expressed through affirmative, voluntary words or actions that are mutually understandable to all parties involved, to engage in a specific act at a specific time.